arbv/daemonize/README.md

 code.
 On the other hand, this code might be written and debugged once and used in many programs which need to function like daemons.
-This problem was addressed on BSD UNIX derivatives via a `daemon()` function although partially - this function implements only subset of the steps needed to be performed during daemon initialization on most UNIX-like operating systems.
+This problem was addressed on BSD UNIX derivatives via a `daemon()` function although partially - this function implements only a subset of the steps needed to be performed during daemon initialization on most UNIX-like operating systems.